 Many lawyers exclusively handle adult criminal cases or have general practices where they rarely, if ever, handle a juvenile delinquency case.
-Loren Dickstein and Randy Lewis have, collectively, almost 40 years of juvenile delinquency defense experience at the trial and appellate levels.
-The juvenile defense lawyers with LEWIS & DICKSTEIN, P.L.L.C., know the juvenile justice system in Michigan, the judges, referees, prosecutors, police, and the resources available to help young people.
-We represent children and teens facing criminal charges throughout Michigan and Juvenile, Macomb County, Washtenaw County, Wayne County and Livingston County.
+The juvenile defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience and know the juvenile justice system in Michigan, the judges, referees, prosecutors, police, and the resources available to help young people.
+We represent children and teens facing criminal charges in Oakland County, Macomb County, Washtenaw County, Wayne County, and Livingston County, and throughout Michigan.

 Juvenile Court Penalties

 Another common misconception in juvenile delinquency law is the belief that juvenile offenders face the same maximum penalties that an adult would face if charged with a similar offense.
 Under juvenile law, misdemeanors and felonies do not have a maximum or minimum jail sentences.
 In fact, even for what would be a 90-day misdemeanor if committed by an adult, a juvenile can be held in custody until his or her 19th birthday, and under some circumstances, even longer.